jasel-lewis/energi3-masternode-status-checker/README.md

 # Energi3 Masternode Status Checker

-This NodeJS utility application queries the [Energi Nexus](https://nexus.energi.network/) for a the alive/active statuses of an Energi masternode.
+This NodeJS utility application queries the [Energi Nexus](https://nexus.energi.network/) for the alive/active statuses of an Energi masternode.
 If there is an issue with the masternode, the application sends an email to alert of the problem.

-Each run of the application queries the Energi Nexus to get the status of the identified masternode.
+Each run of the application queries Energi Nexus to get the status of the masternode.
 A future version of the app _may_ include a service which manages scheduled runs of the status polling.
 For now, individual runs of the app should be managed by a scheduler such as crontab.
 It is _not_ recommended to poll with high frequency as you risk being rate-limited (or banned) from reaching the Energi Nexus.
 A ten minute interval achieves a good balance which will keep you off the naughty list yet alert you early enough before your masternode is denounced (two hours after its heartbeat is lost).

 ## Setup/Configuration
 In the root folder (where `index.js` resides), ensure you have a `.env` file with the following configurations: